IceBeam/kf2-guaranteed-startup/README.md

     __Note__: directory `"C:\YourSteamDir\SteamApps\common\killingfloor2\Binaries\Win64\"` is used as an example.
 Yours will be different.

-6. If you run the game with additional launch parameters, assign them to the `LaunchParams` variable.
+6. If you run the game with additional launch parameters, assign them to the `LaunchOptions` variable.
 Paste them in the next line, after the `=` character:

     ```cmd
-    set LaunchParams=-nostartupmovies -and -something -else
+    set LaunchOptions=-nostartupmovies -and -something -else
     ```

 7. Save the changes.